ericwikman/cinque.xyz/docs/src/giant/visicalc.md

 This version could lock a cell to only accept a label, a number or a formula.
 I can't understand the value of this in modern times.

-You could use a fill character to repeate between the gutter and the displayed text.
+You could use a fill character to repeat between the gutter and the displayed text.
 An example would be "---Total---" where the hyphens are filling the space because the text is centered.
-I think this style is no longer used.
+This style is no longer used.

 There was a custom format command /F= but I am unable to divine what it did.

 ### Features

-- **Atrributes Command:**
+- **Attributes Command:**
   - Displaying formulas or expressions
   - Hiding an entry
   - Protecting entries